blacksnowsoon/adabia_port/README.md

 Tracking business in departments of the adabia port

-- Module Port core exsist By Default with all branches holds the core doctype of the app.
+- Module Port core exsist By Default with all branches holds the core doctypes of the app.

-The branch (test_br) includes 2 Modules
+The App includes 4 Modules
-- Customer --> Tech Support Customer Technical Support Ticket.
+- --> A ticket system for the team of customers Tech Support.
+(Customer Tech Support Ticket)
-- SPS System --> SPS Opreation Support Ticket.
+- --> The PMIS of the port SPS, ticket system for the processes of application team.
+(SPS Operation Ticket)
+- --> The IT or Help Desk department, ticket system for the processes of help desk.
+- --> The Charging and Discharging department, ticket system for the porcesses of charging and discharging.

 ### Installation

-You can install this app using the [bench](https://github.com/frappe/bench) CLI:
+You should have been setting up you bench and a site with frappe framework You can install this app using the [bench](https://github.com/frappe/bench) CLI:

 ```bash